ymyex/whatsapp-mcp/README.md

 - Python 3.6+
 - Anthropic Claude Desktop app (or Cursor)
 - UV (Python package manager), install with `curl -LsSf https://astral.sh/uv/install.sh | sh`
+- FFmpeg (optional, when using the send_audio_message tool you either need to send them as .ogg opus files or install FFmpeg and it will automatically convert them)

 ### Steps